 - Play around with this diagram, which illustrates the connnections between W&M majors and careers.
 You should also check out William & Mary Student Outcomes.
 This site lists employment and graduate school information obtained from the past four years' senior surveys.

-As you continue exploring, evaluating, and refining your interests, you'll find yourself moving away from some options and toward some others.
+As you continue exploring, you'll find yourself moving away from some options and toward some others.
 Ideally you'll reach a point where just one or two potential majors feel like a good fit.
 At some point you might consider:

-- If you find that you cannot choose between two majors, could one be a major and the other a minor?
+- If you can't choose between two majors, could one be a major and the other a minor?

-- If you find that the topic you want to study overlaps several majors, look into creating your own interdisciplinary major.
+- If the topic you want to study overlaps several majors, look into creating your own interdisciplinary major.

 Update Your Planning

-You can also plan specific actions you'll take to accomplish your goals.
+You can also plan some specific actions.
 With this major, what actions make sense after the junior year?
 What do you want to be doing in the months after graduation, and what actions can you take now to make sure that happens?

 Review Your Decision